-Today, the Barrie Community Foundation announced $127,249 in grants to 10 local charities.
-These grants are awarded to address Covid-19 response needs to shelter safely in stable housing; remotely deliver mental health support to children under the age of 14; provide emergency care packages for families with children in cancer care; purchase temperature sensor cameras for long-term care entry doors; and more.
+In June, the Barrie Community Foundation announced $127,249 in grants to 10 local charities.
+These grants were awarded to address Covid-19 response needs to shelter safely in stable housing; remotely deliver mental health support to children under the age of 14; provide emergency care packages for families with children in cancer care; purchase temperature sensor cameras for long-term care entry doors; and more.

 The ECSF is a $350 million fund that is being implemented with Community Foundations of Canada, the Canadian Red Cross, and United Way Centraide Canada, in partnership with local foundations across the country.
 Its goal is to provide support to charities and non-profit organizations serving vulnerable Canadians.